sid-5/ESP-IDF-HTTP-request/README.md

 # ESP HTTP Request example
-This project demonstrates how to use a GET request with the esp32 Wifi driver and can be further used for all other types if REST API.
+This project demonstrates how to use a GET request with the esp32 Wifi driver and can be further used for all other types of REST API.

 ## Running the Project: